Sunbird-RC/sunbird-rc-core/tools/cli/contributing.md

 [here](https://nodejs.org/en/download/package-manager/).
 We use the LTS version of NodeJS (`16.x`) for developing the CLI.

-Run `node --version` in the terminal if `node` has been installed correctly:
+Run `node --version` in the terminal if NodeJS has been installed correctly:

 ```sh
 $ node --version